onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Relevance is sacred

+what's our fitness function? getting it wrong will lead to a wrong design of the system that springs up / evolves.

 Evolution’s arrow points towards hierarchical self-organization

 What if we gifted each other recognition instead of tokens for conspicuously consuming real-world resources